 T.451 by Dominique Gonzalez-Foerster and Ari Benjamin Meyers is realized in collaboration with Stockholm konst, who produced the project, and with support by Stockholm Library and Tensta Library; Thanks to Greater Stockholm Fire Department, The Organization Röda Hanen, The Kurdish Association Spånga, Stockholm City Museum

-Tensta Museum: Or What is Cultural Heritage? is funded with support from Svenska Postkodlotteriet and is also a part of Beginning as Well as We Can: How Much Fascism Can We Take, a collaboration between WHW, Zagreb, and Grazer Kunstverein, Graz.
+Tensta museum: Reports from New Sweden is funded with support from Svenska Postkodlotteriet and is also a part of Beginning as Well as We Can: How Much Fascism Can We Take, a collaboration between WHW, Zagreb, and Grazer Kunstverein, Graz.
 With the support from the Culture Programme of the European Union and the European Commission.

 The Cut is realized with support by Kulturbryggan